jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### Navigating with a 12-hour dial

 Remember, it's easier with a 24-hour dial.
 If you dislike bisecting angles or need an excuse to go watch-shopping, keep that in mind.
+But 12-hour watches are the most common, so here's how it's done.

 #### (when north of the sun's path or directly on it)
 1. Align the face of the dial with the equatorial plane<sup>a</sup>, with the solar noon position at the top.